(Wednesday nights in Sacramento since forever now, with a parallel section in Davis on Tuesday nights)

 I originally started this workshop in Davis in 2003, and have proudly watched dozens of writers find what they most wanted to find in their writing within this circle.
 Alums of the workshop have now published memoirs, gone on to MFA programs all over the place, launched publishing projects, become reviewers, and hit print more times than I can count.
 The miracle of this thing lies, I think, in how seriously I encourage those in my workshops to arrive exactly where they are, week after week.

-New sessions open for registration three times a year (in August for fall, December for winter/spring, and April for spring/summer).
+New sessions open for registration twice a year (in December for winter/spring and June for summer/fall).
 If you’d like to receive word to your inbox when future sessions open for registration, I suggest clicking back to the home page and signing up for an email subscription to this blog.

 Curious about how we operate?
 Drop me an email and introduce yourself: rgouirand [at] gmail [dot] com.